blockbridge/blockbridge-kb/guide/openstack/index.md

 ### Single-Cloud Administrative Token

-For single-cloud deployments, create an urestricted token for the system user like this:
+For single-cloud deployments, create an unrestricted token for the system user like this:

 ```